hughobrien/psu-constitution/README.md

 27. The ERB can run a campaign to promote voting on the day and the existence of the election in general.

-28. The canvassing and campaigning rules and regulations shall be contained in the election rules and regulations set down by the Electoral & Referendum Board.
+28. The canvassing and campaigning rules and regulations shall be contained in the election rules and regulations set down by the Electoral and Referendum Board.

 29. Election candidates may commence campaigning at the close of nominations.